Ramensky family hoax

 The Ramensky family hoax was one of the most successful Russian hoaxes, concocted by Antonin Ramensky (1913–1985), a retired Soviet Komsomol and Communist Party activist, who presented himself to journalists as a bedridden and sometimes moribund invalid.
-He pursued the hoax since 1961 until his death and was not exposed until a year after it.
+He had been pursuing the hoax since 1961 until his death and was not exposed until a year after it.

-Antonin Ramensky belonged to a family of country teachers, issued from petty village clergymen.
-His great-uncle Alexei Ramensky (1845–1928) was a high-ranked education official of Imperial Russia, who reached the rank of Active State Councillor, or civil general.
+Antonin Ramensky belonged to a family of country teachers, descended from petty village clergymen, that had a legitimate and respectable teaching legacy, stretching back to the late 19th century.
+His great-uncle Alexei Ramensky (1845–1928) was a high-ranking education official of Imperial Russia, who reached the civil rank of Active State Councillor equivalent to a general.
 In early 1880s Alexei Ramensky briefly taught in the same school in Simbirsk where Vladimir Lenin studied.
 This fact prompted the younger Ramensky to invent a story of Lenin's autographs ostensibly hidden in the family, and he presented some of these in 1961 to the 22nd Congress of the Communist Party of the Soviet Union.
-This forgery, albeit ingenuous, was successful and first made him famous.
+This forgery, albeit crude, was endorsed by the Party officials and experts and first made him famous.

-Ramensky invented several generations of his ancestors, all of them being teachers, and pretended to be a scion of the "Ramensky teachers' dynasty", within the Soviet-time conception of labour dynasties.
-In the earliest version of the legend, the dynasty dated back to the 1760s, and in 1963 a 200-year anniversary was celebrated.
+Ramensky tended to inflate the significance of his historical relatives, invented several additional generations of his ancestors, all supposedly teachers as well, and pretended to be the last scion of the "Ramensky teachers' dynasty", within the Soviet-time conception of labour dynasties.
+In the earliest and relatively modest version of the legend, focused on the 200th anniversary in 1963, the fictionalized dynasty spanned only two centuries of familial memory.
 The Ramenskys were allegedly active in Mologino, Tver Oblast, and had founded the first school there.
-Ramensky also became the first person ever to forge autographs of Alexander Pushkin, recognized as genuine by the leading Pushkin scholars.
+Ramensky was responsible for the first conscious forgery of Alexander Pushkin’s autographs and drawings, long recognized as genuine by the leading Pushkin scholars.
 According to the myth, Pushkin visited Mologino in 1829 and presented a book, the Russian translation of Walter Scott's Ivanhoe, with autographed verse and drawings, to the hoaxer's ancestor (who in fact never existed).
+Some other artifacts fabricated or repurposed by Ramensky, typically timed to coincide with anniversaries and ideological events, were donated by him to various museums without much vocal doubt with regard to their authenticity, although his backstories were usually outlandish and he rarely told the same story twice.
+In the Soviet context, ideological narratives behind his project, including references to Pushkin and Lenin, tended to trump critical verification.